Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Is Pillow fast enough for production use?

-Pillow is implemented in C via libjpeg, zlib, and other native codecs — making it significantly faster than pure Python alternatives.
+Pillow is implemented in C via libjpeg-turbo, zlib, and other native codecs — making it significantly faster than pure Python alternatives.
 For high-throughput pipelines, use img.draft() for JPEG draft loading, process multiple images with concurrent.futures.ThreadPoolExecutor, and use img.thumbnail() instead of img.resize() to avoid unnecessary upscaling.

 Does Pillow support WEBP and AVIF?